 Which cloud accounting app is better – Xero or QuickBooks?
-It’s a question we get asked a lot and whilst both apps offer similar features, there are some crucial differences between the two.
+It’s a question we get asked a lot and whilst both apps offer similar features and are recognised by HMRC when it comes to Making Tax Digital, there are some crucial differences between the two.

 In this article, we’ll be looking at the main features and helping you to make a decision on which will work better for you and your business.

 As both options offer payroll, invoicing, transactions, bank feeds and reconciling as well as many more advanced features, deciding which one to choose isn’t a simple task.
 Here are our thoughts on Xero and QuickBooks to help you make the right choice.

 The main areas that this article will cover are: